SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 - Set technical direction and make technology decisions
 - Be a contributing member of our software engineering team
-- Ensure day-to-day operations are successful as we ship great software to our customers -Ensure our engineering practices continually improve through iterative changes
+- Ensure day-to-day operations are successful as we ship great software to our customers
+- Ensure our engineering practices continually improve through iterative changes
 - Establish and follow enterprise level coding standards
 - Manage our North American engineering team
 - Collaborate with our European engineering team